-Manages correspondence on behalf of the community council.
-In consultation with the Chair, will ensure meeting venues are organised, invite items for the agenda, set the agenda and issue, publicise the meeting; minute the meeting ensuring that a record of attendees (community councillors and Fife Councillors) is documented as well as all decisions; circulate/publicise minutes, ensuring any follow up actions are progressed.
+Quorum The minimum number of elected members who must be present to consultation with the Chair, will ensure meeting venues are organised, invite items for the agenda, set the agenda and issue, publicise the meeting; minute the meeting ensuring that a record of attendees (community councillors and Fife Councillors) is documented as well as all decisions; circulate/publicise minutes, ensuring any follow up actions are progressed.
 Maintain records of office bearers and membership and ensure that the Local Authority are advised of any change in membership timeously.
 May be an authorised signatory.